 Hendricksson: I know you took it, you little thief!

 - Lone Wolf: Maybe he's not as bad as some video-game heroes, but still, Lone Wolf always has the option to thoroughly check for loot wherever he goes.
 It's part of the Inventory Management Puzzle, as many items, precious or not, won't come into play and just waste space in the backpack.
 Nonetheless, if you want to drag along that bag of silver nuggets or that ingot of platinum for the rest of the adventure, you can!
 The Kai monastery can always need some rebuilding/refitting, after all.

 - Journey to Chaos: The Dragon's Lair Mercenary company has codified this trope.
 Rule number 6 is "not all that glitters is gold but it could still be worth a lot of money" and number 7 follows "so grab it (gold) whenever you can".

 - Mogworld, a book focusing on NPCs in an MMORPG, lampshades this.
 Turns out local villagers are not very fond of adventurers, and among their long list of complaints against them is this.

 "Knocking on your door at all hours of the day and night, wanting to rummage through your drawers for potions and loose change."

-In the Dungeons & Dragons Living City campaign, gold was in such short supply at one point that some players began cutting locks out of doors, in order to sell them for extra money.
+- In the Living City campaign, gold was in such short supply at one point that some players began cutting locks out of doors, in order to sell them for extra money.

-The trope is discouraged, however, in the third edition Dungeons & Dragons sourcebook Oriental Adventures, which includes an honor system that penalizes those who steal from the dead.
+- The trope is discouraged, however, in the third edition sourcebook Oriental Adventures, which includes an honor system that penalizes those who steal from the dead.

 Black Mage: Didn't the pirates take everything already?